am8850/azure-docs/AKS.md

   - Monitoring:
     - Azure Container Monitoring
     - Application Insights in containers
-- Deploying a solution to AKS
+- Demo:
   - Provisioning a cluster
     - Getting credentials
-  - Basic kubectl commands to deploy a deployment and a service
+  - Basic kubectl commands
+  - Deploy a deployment and a service

 ## Intermediate